 Abraham's rescue of Lot and his household from the four Mesopotamian Kings in the middle of the night was an act of holy chutzpah!
 Israel's first patriarch demonstrated great faith, courage, family loyalty, and military strategy during this successful rescue operation.

-Just a few days ago, on June 27, Israel celebrated the anniversary of a modern event of similar daring.
+Just about a month ago, on June 27, Israel celebrated the anniversary of a modern event of similar daring.
 In an astounding rescue, 100 elite Israeli commandos led by Yoni Netanyahu, (Bibi's older brother) traveled over 2,500 miles to Kampala, Uganda and liberated scores of passengers taken hostage by Palestinian terrorists from a hijacked airplane.
 "Operation Thunderbolt" took place on July 4, 1976 whereby 103 hostages were saved, while only three died.
 Yoni Netanyahu was the one Israeli who sacrificed his life for this mission.
 The seemingly impossible rescue, which also took place at night, required a week of planning, and lasted just 90 minutes.
 It was totally unexpected and unprecedented in modern history, and became a model for rescue team training in the US military.

 These two examples of courage and daring ought to inspire us in certain situations where evil should be boldly and radically confronted.
 There are times when we, too, can and should operate with holy chutzpah, surprising the enemy with fearless courage, faith-filled action, and laser-sharp strategy.
 "I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you."
 [Luke 10:19]